-Initially, our plan was to stay just a few weeks, but amazing people and affordable prices kept us there for two full months.
+Initially, we planned to stay just a few weeks, but amazing people and affordable prices kept us there for two full months.
 Enjoy our ultimate travel guide Macedonia!

 Macedonia Travel Guide and Itinerary